-The conversion of office space (B1a) to residential C3 is normally permitted development, subject to the exceptions set out in the GDPO (which includes listed buildings).
-The principle of change of use through conversion of listed buildings in B1a use to C3 residential use is also accepted.
+The conversion of office space to residential C3 is normally permitted development, subject to the exceptions set out in the GPDO.
+The principle of change of use through conversion of listed buildings in office use to C3 residential use is also accepted, subject to the provisions of Policy HE1.

-2. Redevelopment (i.e. demolition and construction of a new building)
+2. Change of use and redevelopment (i.e. demolition and construction of a new building)

-The redevelopment of office space (B1a) to non-student C2, C3 or C4 residential will be permitted unless there are strong economic reasons for refusal, as set out below.
+Change of use and redevelopment of office space to C2, C3, C4 or Sui Generis (large HMO and PBSA) residential will be permitted unless there are strong economic reasons for refusal, as set out below.